ridonec159/homelab/README.md

 ### 4.2 Network Shares

 - **SMB Share** (`backups/windows-smb`) — Provides Windows-compatible file sharing for backup and file access.
 Also used for backing up iOS devices (iPhone/iPad).
-- **NFS Share** (`backups/proxmox-nfs`) — Exposes a dedicated backup dataset to the Proxmox node via NFS, enabling automated Proxmox backup jobs (VZDump) to write directly to TrueNAS storage.
+- **NFS Share** (`backups/proxmox-nfs`) — A dedicated backup dataset to the Proxmox node via NFS, enabling automated Proxmox backup jobs (VZDump) to write directly to TrueNAS storage.

 ### 4.3 Backup Strategy (Current State)

-The current backup posture provides storage redundancy through RAID/ZFS mirroring across all pools, but does not yet constitute a full backup strategy.
-RAID protects against drive failure, not against accidental deletion, ransomware, or site-level events.
+The current backup posture provides storage redundancy through RAID/ZFS mirroring across all pools, plus two layers of off-node backup, but does not yet constitute a full 3-2-1 backup strategy.

 - Datasets are mirrored using ZFS RAID 1 and RAID 5.
-- Proxmox VM backups are scheduled via VZDump and written to the TrueNAS NFS share.
+- The Proxmox cluster is backed up to a Proxmox Backup Server instance running on the TrueNAS server.
+- The TrueNAS server itself is backed up to a separate, remote TrueNAS server.
-- A 3-2-1 backup strategy is planned as a future phase (see [Section 7](#7-future-roadmap)).
+- A full 3-2-1 backup strategy (three copies of data, on two different media types, with one copy off-site) is a goal, but the approach hasn't been finalised yet.

 ---

 ## 5. Services & Applications

-All services are deployed across three platforms: LXC containers on Proxmox, Docker containers inside a dedicated Ubuntu VM on Proxmox, and native applications on TrueNAS SCALE.
+All services are deployed across three platforms: LXC containers on Proxmox, Docker containers inside a dedicated Ubuntu VM on Proxmox, and native applications on TrueNAS.
 External access to internal services is handled exclusively through Nginx Proxy Manager, using Cloudflare-managed domain names and automated SSL/TLS certificate provisioning.

 <!--
   Homarr dashboard / service overview screenshot goes here.